jgh003/Recipes-Analysis/README.md

 | 412 broccoli casserole               |        40 |                3 |                 3 |              2 |      194.8 |          20 |              36 |       32 |        22 |               3 |       6 |                5 | True              |
 | 412 broccoli casserole               |        40 |                3 |                 3 |              2 |      194.8 |          20 |              36 |       32 |        22 |               3 |       6 |                5 | True              |
 | 412 broccoli casserole               |        40 |                3 |                 3 |              2 |      194.8 |          20 |              36 |       32 |        22 |               3 |       6 |                5 | True              |

+## Univariate Analysis

+<iframe
+  src="assets/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The graph above shows the distribution of average ratings for a sample size of 1000, in which there is a lot of overlap showing little difference in how ratings differed based on 'healthiness'.
+The x-axis represents ratings (on a 5 point scale), and the y-axis shows the probability of each rating.

 # Assessment of Missingness